hashicorp/vault-client-dotnet/docs/SecretsApi.md

 <a name="databaselistroles"></a>
 # **DatabaseListRoles**

-> void DatabaseListRoles (string databaseMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse DatabaseListRoles (string databaseMountPath, TimeSpan? wrapTTL = null)

 Manage the roles that can be created with this backend.